Evangelical Alliance: Key people

 Past leaders of the Evangelical Alliance include Clive Calver (1983–1997), Joel Edwards (1997–2009) and Steve Clifford (2009–2019).

 Members

 The Evangelical Alliance is a membership organisation whose members subscribe to its Basis of Faith and are expected to relate to one another in accordance with its Relational Commitments.

-As of March 2024, its website listed over 650 organisations, over 2,300 churches, and two corporations as members.
-It also has an unspecified number of individual members.
+In its Annual Report 2024–2025, the Alliance listed 26,800 personal members as well as 500 organisations, 2,900 churches, and two corporations as corporational members.
 Member organisations include Tearfund, an organisation originally established by the Evangelical Alliance as the Evangelical Alliance Relief Fund, and CARE (Christian Action, Research and Education).

 A number of UK Members of Parliament are associated with the Evangelical Alliance, including Labour MP Stephen Timms, a member of the Alliance's Council; Conservative MP and former Conservative Party leadership candidate Stephen Crabb, associated with the Alliance through Gweini (the Council of the Christian Voluntary Sector in Wales); and former Conservative MP for Congleton Fiona Bruce, a member of the Alliance.

+Their membership has grown rapidly in within the past decade.
+In 2021, their membership was about 18,000.
+During 2024, their membership increased by 5,000 to reach 23,000.
+As of 2026, their membership is approximately 30,000.
+Their goal is to reach 50,000 members by 2033.